StewMcc/ALostRobot/README.md

 # Debug Ui
 Whilst in the game press F12 or touch 5 fingers on the screen to bring up the debug Ui.
 This gives some handy buttons for fake winning etc.

-## Note
-This repo uses [git-lfs](https://git-lfs.github.com/) for large files therefore Githubs Download Zip button won't produce a usable download.
-If you are using 'Github for windows' or 'Gitkraken' download via cloning will work fine and pull all the required files from the github lfs server.
-There are precompiled versions of the game in the releases tab.